UK fund threatens legal action against Coal India directors

 State companies in India are often valued at a discount to private-sector peers, in part because some sell their output at subsidised levels.

-A recent $2.5 billion (1.6 billion pound) auction of state-run Oil and Natural Gas Corp (ONGC.NS) attracted little international investor interest, partly because of a lack of clarity on how much of the government's fuel subsidy burden it would have to bear.
+A recent $2.5 billion auction of state-run Oil and Natural Gas Corp attracted little international investor interest, partly because of a lack of clarity on how much of the government's fuel subsidy burden it would have to bear.

 TCI accused the government, Coal India's largest shareholder with a 90 percent stake, of hurting the miner's commercial interests by forcing it to sign fuel supply agreements with power producers, guaranteeing to supply 80 percent of contracted quantity.